-Malware infecting computers tend to steal the login credentials of webmail users more and more often.
-Then, the credentials are used to send other emails containing spam or viruses through their providers’ SMTP servers.
+Malware that infect computers tend to steal the login credentials of webmail users more and more often.
+These credentials are then used to send other emails containing spam or viruses through their providers’ SMTP servers.

-Not only is password theft limited to inboxes, but it usually extends to any username/password pair that the virus can locate in the victim’s computer.
+Password theft does not stop in a victim’s inbox, but it usually extends to any username/password pair that the virus can locate in their computer.
 This can represent a major problem for both an individual user and the service provider that the credentials are connected to.

 In the case of the passwords theft via email inboxes, the user wouldn’t notice anything if their credentials are used just to send spam from the provider’s SMTP.
 Sometimes, the user does notice.
 However, it may be too late and the credentials might have already been used to spy on their emails in order to implement a scam (e.g. to hijack their bank transfers.)

 For such reasons, the user or their technical assistance provider should warn about these dangers in advance, so that the user is able to recognize the signs and take preventive action.

 On the email service provider’s side, password theft via a user’s mailbox is a big issue.
 In this case, the major risk is that the service provider may see their SMTP servers end up blacklisted.
 This is due to too many emails containing spam or malware being sent using the stolen credentials.